ASO92/DLR_p2_ContinuousControl_Udacity/README.md

 This environment has been built using the **Unity Machine Learning Agents Toolkit (ML-Agents)**, which is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
 You can read more about ML-Agents by perusing this [GitHub repository](https://github.com/Unity-Technologies/ml-agents).

 The project environment provided by Udacity is similar to, but not identical to the Reacher environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher).
-All the code used in this repository is a variation of the....

 In this environment, a double-jointed arm can move to target locations.
 A reward of `+0.1` is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.